baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 @show mean(labels .== majority_vote) # Accuracy
 ```

-To predict "up to k classes", try he following
+To predict "up to k classes", try the following

 ```julia
 using StatsBase # for countmap